ipfs/ipfs-docs/docs/concepts/hashing.md

 ## Important hash characteristics

-Cryptographic hashes come with a several important characteristics:
+Cryptographic hashes come with several important characteristics:

 - **deterministic** - the same input message always returns exactly the same output hash
 - **uncorrelated** - a small change in the message should generate a completely different hash